ta-datapt-bcn/project-pandas/README.md

 ## Deliverables

-- `main.ipynb` with your commands and code you've used to clean the dataset
+- `main.ipynb` with the commands and code used to clean the dataset
 - `sharks_original.csv` containing the clean dataset
 - `sharks_clean.csv` containing the clean dataset